Energy drives euro zone inflation higher in August

 The ECB, which targets inflation below but close to 2 percent, last week increased its estimates for price rises this year and next to between 2.4 and 2.6 percent for 2012 and between 1.3 and 2.5 percent in 2013.

-The central bank agreed last week to launch a new and potentially unlimited bond-buying program, but kept its main interest rate unchanged at a record low of 0.75 percent.
+The central bank agreed last week to launch a new and potentially unlimited bond-buying programme, but kept its main interest rate unchanged at a record low of 0.75 percent.

 Separately on Friday, Eurostat said that the number of people employed in the euro zone was stable in the second quarter at 146.4 million, with an increase of employment in real estate and a decline in financial and insurance activities.